 Cost of attendance (COA)

-The EFC is calculated according to a formula established by law.
+The SAI is calculated according to a formula established by law.
 Your family's taxed and untaxed income, assets, and benefits (such as unemployment or Social Security) all could be considered in the formula.
-The EFC Formula guide shows exactly how an EFC is calculated.
+You can get an estimate of your SAI on the FSA website using the Federal Student Aid Estimator.

-The EFC is made up of two parts: the student contribution and the parent contribution.
+The SAI is made up of two parts: the student contribution and the parent contribution.

-- The student contribution to the EFC is determined by taking a percentage of the student’s income and assets.
+- The student contribution to the SAI is determined by taking a percentage of the student’s income and assets.

 - The formula takes the parents’ total income (taxed & non-taxed) and deducts an income protection allowance (which takes into consideration where you live in determining basic expenses) and an employment allowance (which accounts for the costs of working).